 - Be prepared to accept the outcome.

-When searching for an interventionist, Psychology Today is by far the best resource for finding addiction treatment professionals.
+When searching for an interventionist, Psychology Today is a good resource for finding addiction treatment professionals.
 Simply enter the term “intervention” and your zip code in the search bar on the main page and your search has begun.
 It’s important to interview several interventionists until you find one you perceive to be a good fit and can effectively address your family’s needs.
 Here are the four questions you will want to ask them.

 - What intervention model do you prefer to use?